 And then the audience is then shown a montage of all the joyful events Scrooge

 has encountered throughout the course of the film.
-In fact, he’s already a changed man, that it makes the Spirit of Christmas Future anti-climatic; in fact, the Future
+In fact, he’s already a changed man, that it makes the Spirit of Christmas Future anti-climactic.
+The Future

-segment is probably shortest part in the entire film, lasting a little over
+segment is the shortest part in the entire film, lasting a little over

 five minutes.